Jefino9488/HyperMod-Builder/README.md

 # HyperMod-`builder` [![HyperMod_Fastboot](https://github.com/Jefino9488/HyperMod-Builder/actions/workflows/Hyper_Builder.yml/badge.svg)](https://github.com/Jefino9488/HyperMod-Builder/actions/workflows/Hyper_Builder.yml)

 **`HyperMod-builder`** is a workflow designed to streamline the process of building custom ROMs for various devices.
-This project allows for easy customization and patching of recovery ROMs based on the region and core patch requirements.
+This project allows for easy customization and patching of recovery ROMs based on the region.

 > **Note:** This website is still in **beta**.
 Features and functionalities are subject to change as development progresses.